femboy1/primey/README.md

 * `CFLAGS`: Flags passed to the C compiler *before* linking.
 * `LDFLAGS`: Linker flags.
 * `USEMOLD`: Use modern linker as provided by GCC.
 Requires modern linker.
 * `FASTMATH`: Faster arithmetic at the cost of IEE 674 standard violation.
 Generally results in a 4-5% performance decrease.
+This occurs due to the IEE compliance insuring that $p \bmod k$ is finitely reducible, i.e that the set $\mathbb{Z} \bmod k$ is closed.
+This skips the checking step per operation.

 ## Technical Details for Nerds